 Supportive care for chronic lymphocytic leukemia (CLL) is aimed at helping with problems related to the cancer and its treatment.
-For example, some people with CLL have problems with infections or low blood counts.
-Although treating the CLL may help these over time, other therapies may be needed as well.
+It's not treatment for the CLL itself.
+For instance, some people with CLL have problems with infections or low blood counts.
+Although treating the CLL may help these over time, other treatments may be needed in the meantime.

 Some people with CLL don’t have enough antibodies (immunoglobulins) to fight infection.
 This can lead to repeated lung and/or sinus infections.
-The level of antibodies in the blood can be checked with a blood test, and if it is low, antibodies from donors can be given into a vein (IV) to raise the levels and help prevent infections.
-This is called intravenous immunoglobulin or IVIG.
-IVIG is often given once a month at first, but may be needed less often based on blood tests of antibody levels.
+Antibody levels can be checked with a blood test, and if they're low, antibodies from donors can be given into a vein (IV) to raise the levels and help prevent infections.
+These donated antibodies are called intravenous immunoglobulin or IVIG.
+IVIG is often given once a month at first, but can also be given as needed based on blood tests of antibody levels.

 Experts recommend that people with CLL get the pneumonia vaccine every 5 years.
 They also recommend a yearly flu shot (influenza vaccine).

-For more information on infections, including vaccines, see Infections in People With Cancer.
+For more information on vaccines, see Vaccination During Cancer Treatment.

 In CLL, low red blood and platelet counts can also be caused by the cells being destroyed by abnormal antibodies.
-When antibodies cause low numbers of platelets, it is called immune thrombocytopenia.
+When antibodies cause low numbers of platelets, it's called immune thrombocytopenic purpura or ITP.
 Before diagnosing this, the doctor often needs to check the bone marrow to make sure that there isn’t another cause for the low platelet counts.
-In immune thrombocytopenia, giving platelet transfusions doesn’t usually help increase the platelet counts much, if at all, because the antibodies just destroy the new platelets, too.
+In ITP, giving platelet transfusions doesn’t usually help increase the platelet counts much, if at all, because the antibodies just destroy the new platelets, too.
 This can be treated by drugs that affect the immune system, like corticosteroids, IVIG, and the antibody drug rituximab (Rituxan).
-Another option is to remove the spleen, since after the antibodies stick to the platelets, they are actually destroyed in the spleen.
-Another option is a drug that tells the body to make more platelets, like eltrombopag (Promacta®) or romiplostim (Nplate®).
+Another option is to remove the spleen, since after the antibodies stick to the platelets, they're actually destroyed in the spleen.
+Another option is a drug that tells the body to make more platelets, like eltrombopag (Promactac) or romiplostim (Nplate).

-When antibodies cause low red blood cell counts, it is called autoimmune hemolytic anemia (AIHA).
+When antibodies cause low red blood cell counts, it's called autoimmune hemolytic anemia (AIHA).
 This also can be treated with drugs that affect the immune system, like corticosteroids, IVIG, and rituximab (Rituxan).
-Removing the spleen is also an option.
-If you develop AIHA while taking fludarabine (Fludara), the drug may be the cause, and so the fludarabine will be stopped.
+Removing the spleen is another option.
+If you develop AIHA while taking fludarabine (Fludara), the drug may be the cause so it will be stopped.